SchiefLab/G001/README.md

 The flow processing needs to be run for the two sites (VRC,FHCRC) independently.

-The code here was used to process the raw flow files during the trial.
-Those files contained information that needed to be deidentified before we could share the files themselves.
-The code as originally written was dependent on the format of the identifier data.
-Consequently, after we deidentified the raw data for inclusion in the repository, the original code was not able to process the deidentifed raw data files.
-We have included the code here for reference, but it is not functional on the deidentified data.

-We are working to update the code to function with the deidentified data.
-Please check back for updates.
-In the meantime, we have included the deidentified versions of the original processed flow data used for trial analysis in the [processed flow](data/flow/processed_flow/) directory.

 ```bash
 # get all raw flow files from public S3 bucket
 wget https://iavig001public.s3.us-west-2.amazonaws.com/flow_input.tgz